 Towards chucking out time, he studied me and said: 'Right, so we've got drink, fags and drugs; a 7 million dollar yacht; shagging his devotees; alleged homicide; a long-time mistress.
 Is that the lot, or is there something else you think I should know?'
 I thought about it and answered: 'Well, his wife was allegedy shagging the chauffeur.'

 At that point he put his hand over his eyes, shook his head slowly from side to side, and started to roar with convulsive laughter.
 I couldn't help joining in, and we decided it was time to leave the pub.
+Last week he had a 48 hour furlough from the job, so he stayed over chez moi.

 He had been unable to sleep after the last bash, and was keen to know more.